Hifive6/burger/README.md

 <strong><h1>Overview<h1></strong>

 A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then devour them!
-[Please check out the launched app on Heroku](https://fast-bastion-84994.herokuapp.com/)
+Please check out the launched app on Heroku[Here](https://fast-bastion-84994.herokuapp.com/)

-("public/assets/css/img/burger.png")
+!]Picture]("/assets/css/img/burger.png")

 <strong><h2>Technologies used<h2></strong>
 <ul>